dajcs/Born2beRoot/Debian_config.md

 >         - Protocol: TCP
 >         - Host IP: Leave blank (or use 127.0.0.1)
 >         - Host Port: 4242 (You can pick any unused port above 1024)
->         - Guest IP: 10.0.2.15 (Your guest's IP, check with command "ip addr", addr in row starting with: inet x.x.x.x)
+>         - Guest IP: 10.0.2.15 (Your guest's IP, check with command "ip addr", the ip address is in the row starting with: inet x.x.x.x)
->         - Guest Port: 4242 (The standard SSH port)
+>         - Guest Port: 4242 (The SSH port set up previously)
 >     - Click OK on all windows to save.
 >
 >     Start your Debian VM.